Automatically 'Verifying' Discrete-Time Complex Systems through Learning, Abstraction and Refinement: Evaluation

 \mypara{Threats to validity} The above experiments successfully show the effectiveness and efficiency of LAR over the test subjects.
-In the following, we discuss several threats to the validity.
-First of all, it can be observed that a strict property (with probability close to the actual probability) requires learning a detailed model, whereas a loose property requires a coarse model.
-In other words, a strict property would require more learning effort.
+In the following, we discuss several threats to the validity. \textit{First of all,} it can be observed that a strict property (with probability close to the actual probability) requires learning a detailed model, whereas a loose property requires a coarse model.
 In the worse case, if the property can only be verified with all details in the system, then we must refine all the way until every detail is included.
 One question is then how we know whether the property is strict or not so as to tell whether LAR will be effective.
-In general, there is no good solution.
-Secondly, there is a tradeoff between the complexity of the classification algorithm to generate the predicate and the interpretability of the predicate.
-For example, if the dataset is not linear separable and we apply kernel functions for SVM, the generated predicate will not be that easy to interpret.
-For real-world complex systems, it might be possible that a linear classifier does not exist, in which case we will either fail to learn a model (without adopting kernels for SVM) or learn a model that is not intuitive to understand (adopting kernels for SVM).
-Lastly, LAR refines the abstraction by choosing a particular spurious transition and separate the concrete states there.
-Thus, the selection of different spurious transitions may lead to different ways of refinement and thus models of different quality.
+In general, there is no good solution. \textit{Secondly,} there is a tradeoff between the complexity of the classification algorithm to generate the predicate and the interpretability of the learned model.
+For example, if the dataset is not linear separable and we apply kernel functions for SVM, the generated predicate will not be easy to interpret.
+For real-world complex systems, it might be possible that a linear classifier does not exist, in which case we will either fail to learn a model (without adopting kernels for SVM) or learn a model that is not intuitive for understanding (adopting kernels for SVM). \textit{Thirdly,} LAR refines the abstraction by choosing a particular spurious transition and separate the concrete states there.
+Thus, the selection of different spurious transitions may lead to different ways of refinement and thus models of different quality. \textit{Lastly,} LAR uses statistical hypothesis testing to check the spuriousness of a counterexample in every iteration.
+An alternative way is to apply SMC to check the given property directly, learn a model from the traces captured during SMC if the property is violated and explain to the user how the system fails.
+It is in general hard to predict which approach is more efficient because it depends on the specific property and system.
+For instance, in case the property is indeed violated by the system, the alternative approach might be more efficient in triggering such violations.
+However, the improvement depends on the difference between the probability threshold in the property and the actual probability of property violation.
+The larger the difference, the more significant is the improvement.
+In reality, CPS are usually equipped with safety mechanisms to avoid safety violations, which means that the probability of the actual safety violation is usually low.
+In case the property is satisfied, the comparison boils down to comparing the efficiency of spuriousness checking and the efficiency of SMC, which is also hard to tell.
+According to our experiments, a spurious counterexample can usually be checked quickly using SPRT during each iteration due to the wrong abstraction.
+On the other hand, SMC for a property with low probability may take a long time.
+In the future, we will evaluate them in a separate work.